 You need to select the source directory, the root folder containing the files, and the destination folder first.

-Once done, you can either add file types manually, use extension groups listed in the interface, or select individual extensions from the right side of the interface.
+Once done, you can either add file types manually, use extension groups listed in the interface to speed up the selection process, or select individual extensions from the right side of the interface.

-Extension groups add multiple extensions of the same file type to the file types list.
+Extension groups add multiple extensions of the same file type to the file types list with a single click.
 If you select pictures for example, several picture formats including jpg and png are added automatically.

 You can mix as many file types as you like, and even reverse the field so that all files but the ones with the selected file extensions are copied during the process.

 File extensions that you find on the right can be added or removed.
 To do so select edit from the menu at the top and then either the add or remove extensions options.